napari/docs/docs/plugins/building_a_plugin/debug_plugins.md

 ### Write a script to setup the plugin without user interaction

 Writing a setup script reproducibly places your napari viewer at the state of problems, without having to perform user interaction in the GUI to get back to the problem state.
-Launching napari and your plugin from a script can often allow you to use your IDE's built in debugging tools, as long as both your plugin and napari itself are installed in editable mode in your enviroment.
+Launching napari and your plugin from a script can often allow you to use your IDE's built in debugging tools, as long as both your plugin and napari itself are installed in editable mode in your environment.

 ### Isolate the plugin functionality from napari